rafardenas/RL4Control/README.md

 The long term vision of this library is to serve as a reference of RL in chemical engineering and a vehicle to distribute the breakthroughs of RL in Chemical Engineering among the ML community.

-If you found an error or want to contibute, please reach out!.
+If you find an error or would like to contibute, please reach out!.